The History of the Proto-Cathedral of St. James the Greater

 Bishop Junger oversaw the building of many churches and schools, including Bellingham, Chehalis, Everett, Puyallup, Snohomish, Holy Names Academy in Seattle and St. Martin’s College in Lacey.

-He died in Dec.
+He died Dec.
 26, 1895.
 Mother Joseph was at his side.
 She was the rock who helped the three bishops of Nesqually — Blanchet, Junger and now Edward J. O’Dea — move the diocese forward.

 Bishop Edward J. O’Dea